THE BRAVE HOUSE

 Member of the Board of Directors.

+Job.
+Account Director at LinkedIn Home.
+New York, NY Pronouns. she/her/hers What "Brave" means to you.
 Brave means going outside of your comfort zone and establishing a new path.
-It means pushing the boundaries.
+It means pushing the boundaries. |

 Biography.